AlexsLemonade/OpenScPCA-analysis/docs/welcome/index.md

 TODO: ADD ILLUSTRATION

-**Co-develop analyses ideas and approaches**
+**Co-develop analysis ideas and approaches**

-Participate in discussions with Data Lab members and other contributors to shape analyses ideas and select best approaches to implement analyses.
+Participate in discussions with Data Lab members and other contributors to shape analysis ideas and select the best approaches to implement analyses.

-**Implement analyses in a reproducible research framework**
+**Write reproducible code to perform analyses**

 Work on an analysis module within a reproducible research framework setup for you by the Data Lab using R or Python.

-**Review Process**
+**Participate in the analytical code review process**

-Participate in the code review process to improve skills in programming, and writing collaborative code.
+Participate in the code review process to improve your programming skills and gain experience collaborating on a code base.

 **Add your analyses to the project**

-Contribute your analysis to benefit the broader pediatric cancer community.
+Contribute your analysis to benefit the broader pediatric cancer community and build your publicly-facing portfolio of source code contributions.

 ## Benefits of Participating